Clapton Community Football Club is not just owned by the fans, it is 100% run by the fans. It has no paid staff or players.

 Everything about us exists due to the passion, skill and love of the people singing beside you in the stands.

 Members team up into committees, to run the different aspects of the club and get stuff done.
-There are 14 committees, and being involved allows you to learn new skills, lead projects and work with people who share your values.
+There are loads of committees, and being involved allows you to learn new skills, lead projects and work with people who share your values.

-Ideally, every member would play an active part in running the club, so join us and help shape the Tons’ third season.
+Ideally, every member would play an active part in running our club, so join us.

 General Organising Committee

 Matchday’s varied remit adds up to doing the bits which ensure games go ahead.
-A lot of that is on, you guessed it, matchdays – coordinating set up of entrance and other stalls, greeting opponents and officials, making sure kit is there (and laundered!), among other things.
-But we are also busy during the week confirming details with opponents, caterers, officials and Match Day Centres.
+A lot of that is on, you guessed it, matchdays – coordinating set up of entrance and other stalls, greeting opponents and officials, arranging the pink high-viz safety reps, among other things.
+But we are also busy during the week confirming details with opponents, caterers and officials.
 It’s unglamorous but essential work.
-And the constant cycle means we are always looking for new folks to help out – especially now we have two teams.
+And the constant cycle means we are always looking for new folks to help out – especially now we have two teams at the Old Spotted Dog Ground.

 The Men’s First Team committee is made up of the coaching staff and ordinary non-playing members.
 Our remit is to assist the players and management.
 That could be ordering kits and equipment or booking coaches to away games.
 We’ve also planned our pre-season schedule, such as arranging trials and friendlies.
 On match days there’s some admin such as filling in team sheets.
 There’s usually some trouble- shooting too, such as collecting wayward shots that have been booted out of the ground.
 If you’d like to get involved drop us a line.